mlk2991/anonymous/README.rst

 Facebook, Apple and Microsoft\* are the other evil companies you must stay clear if you value your anonymity.

-Since you are super paranoid (see tip #1 above), just assume that any software (especially if closed source) coming from these wicked companies are riddled with zero-day exploits that are just waiting to be activated to get you uniquely identify.
+Since you are super paranoid (see `tip #1 above <./README.rst/#table-of-contents>`_), just assume that any software (especially if closed source) coming from these wicked companies are riddled with zero-day exploits that are just waiting to be activated to get you uniquely identify.

 ..
 TODO: add as footnote
 \* Unfortunately GitHub joined the dark force.
 Some might take this repo